udu3324/Typsnd/README.md

 # Typsnd
 Typsnd.
 Type, send.
 It's as simple as that.
 Typsnd is a simple web app that people can chat and send images into.
 It is based on [Express.JS](https://expressjs.com/), [Node.JS](https://nodejs.org/), and [Socket.io.JS](https://socket.io/). (note: typsnd preforms poorly on small screens)

+**Features**
+ - Commands (tictactoe so far)
+ - Moderation (ban, kick, alert to all)
+ - Tabs (easy to access button links)
+ - Direct Messaging
+ - Mentioning
+ - Typing Indicator
+ - Chat Cooldown
+ - XSS Detection (disabled for admins)
+ - And more!

 ## Sample Server
 You can try out Typsnd using this link: [https://Typsnd.potatochips3.repl.co](https://Typsnd.potatochips3.repl.co)